kubesphere/website/content/en/blogs/install-kubernetes-containerd-multus.md

 [KubeKey](https://github.com/kubesphere/kubekey) is a lightweight and turn-key installer that supports the installation of Kubernetes, KubeSphere and related add-ons.
 Writtent in Go, KubeKey enables you to set up a Kubernetes cluster within minutes.

 Kubernetes 1.23 [was released on Dec 7](https://kubernetes.io/blog/2021/12/07/kubernetes-1-23-release-announcement/).
-KubeKey has supported the installation of the latest version Kubernetes in its v2.0.0 alpha release, it also brought some new features such as support Multus CNI, Feature Gates, and easy-to-use air-gapped installation, etc.
+KubeKey has supported the installation of the latest version Kubernetes in its v2.0.0 alpha release, and also brought some new features such as support for Multus CNI, Feature Gates, and easy-to-use air-gapped installation, etc.

 This blog will demonstrate how to install Kubernetes 1.23.0, [containerd](https://containerd.io/), and [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) the easy way using KubeKey.